timmson/technical-excellence/specification-by-example.ru.md

 How to distill tests from examples?
 Some techniques:

-* **Duplication**—Remove duplication among examples by writing the tests in a different form.
+* **Duplication** — Remove duplication among examples by writing the tests in a different form.
 For example, a set of workflow tests might be combined into a business-rule test.
 Most of this should have happened during the workshop.
-* **Equivalence class**—Some examples are part of the same equivalence class and therefore it is enough to keep one test.
+* **Equivalence class** — Some examples are part of the same equivalence class and therefore it is enough to keep one test.
 People with a testing speciality are especially valuable since equivalence-class partitioning is a classic testing technique.
-* **Acceptance**—Since not all examples are of equal importance, ask the Product Owner, “What set of examples do you want to see running at the end of the iteration?”
+* **Acceptance** — Since not all examples are of equal importance, ask the Product Owner, “What set of examples do you want to see running at the end of the iteration?”

 ### Use A-TDD coaches and facilitators